Religious views of Adolf Hitler: Adulthood and political career

-Hitler's public rhetoric and writings about religion
+Public rhetoric and writings about religion

 Although personally skeptical, Hitler's public relationship to religion was one of opportunistic pragmatism.
-In religious affairs he readily adopted a strategy "that suited his immediate political purposes."
+In religious affairs, he readily adopted a strategy "that suited his immediate political purposes."
 He typically tailored his message to his audience's perceived sensibilities and Kershaw considers that few people could really claim to "know" Hitler, who was "a very private, even secretive individual", able to deceive "even hardened critics" as to his true beliefs.
 In private, he scorned Christianity, but when out campaigning for power in Germany, he made statements in favour of the religion.

 Hitler's public utterances were peppered with references to "God" and "Spirit".
 In Hitler and Stalin: Parallel Lives, Bullock wrote that Hitler, like Napoleon before him, frequently employed the language of "divine providence" in defence of his own personal myth, but ultimately shared with the Soviet dictator Joseph Stalin "the same materialist outlook, based on the nineteenth-century rationalists' certainty that the progress of science would destroy all myths and had already proved Christian doctrine to be an absurdity":

 Hitler's own myth had to be protected, and this led him, like Napoleon, to speak frequently of Providence, as a necessary if unconscious projection of his sense of destiny which provided him with both justification and absolution.
 'The Russians', he remarked on one occasion 'were entitled to attack their priests, but they had no right to assail the idea of a supreme force.
 It's a fact that we're feeble creatures and that a creative force exists'".